dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

   but provides a richer layout;
   call `useHtmlEnhancedConfiguration()` to use this, and import `html_enhanced_config.dart`
-* `HtmlInteractiveConfiguration`,
-  which provides a rich in-browser layout with the ability to enable/disable tests and rerun tests;
-  call `useHtmlInteractiveConfiguration()` to use this, and import `html_enhanced_config.dart`

 For running tests in a continuous integration environment, the default or VM configurations are most useful.